Elisamariani12/TransHI/README.md

 **PREPROCESSING - Instructions**

 The initial two steps of this phase utilize an ontological reasoner, Hermit (http://www.hermit-reasoner.com/java.html), to work with ontologies.
-The two JAR files related to this reasoner, as used in TransHI, can be found in the 'MODELS/PREPROCESSING/' directory.
+The two JAR files related to this reasoner, as used in TransHySeCo, can be found in the 'MODELS/PREPROCESSING/' directory.
 To execute the commands provided below accurately, one should place the JAR files in the same directory where the programs to be run are located.

 1. Inconsistencies correction